Tomato Mixture – Minnesota Style

 - Wash peppers, celery and onions.
 Chop.

-- Combine tomatoes and vegetables together and simmer for 10 minutes.
+- Combine tomatoes, vegetables and salt together and simmer for 10 minutes.

 - To clean, hot canning jars, add ¼ teaspoon citric acid or 1 tablespoon bottled lemon juice to each pint jar; add ½ teaspoon citric acid or 2 tablespoons bottled lemon juice to each quart jar.